tachyon-digital/brownfield-mccoy/docs/readme.txt

   -Project will sometimes involve choices made during timed situations where rapid decision making using provided information will be critical to success.
 4.)
 Ideas for Network types
- -Make is so certian networks have certian password types.
-Simpler Networks may only have Alpha Numeric Passwords while more encrypted networks need special characters and lengths.
+  -Make it so certian networks have certain password types.
+Simpler networks may only have alpha-numeric passwords while more heavily encrypted networks need specific characters and lengths.
+  -Some networks may use public/private keys to access instead, requiring the player to develop a method of retrieving a public key to gain access to the network.